The use of light from the abyss in biology

 The following figure is illustrating some of our results.
 It depicts the superposition of the bioluminescence signals obtained with of 57 different imidazo[1,2‑a]pyrazine analogues over two hours, using nanoKAZ, an Oplophorus-derived luciferase.
 The red curve (Q01) happens to be the signal obtained with furimazine and compound Q108 is among our favorite.

 Following a patent many of these results are undergoing the process of being published [2-5].
-Moreover, some of our luciferins analogues illustrated above can be made available for your research; do not hesitate to contact us.
+Moreover, samples of our enhanced luciferins analogues illustrated above can be shipped (at your cost) as stable O-acetylated precursors (Hikarazines) which you will have to hydrolyse to use for your research; do not hesitate to contact us.

 In a next stage we are working on the design of small compounds endowed with a red-shifted chemiluminescence but still structurally related to these marine luciferins.
 The following picture of a 250 mL flask containing one of our chemiluminescent prototype is illustrating where we are now (the emission peaks at 605 nM).